astronexus/HYG-Database/hyg/athyg_v2/README.md

 ### HYGLike v2.2 (all HYG stars in AT-HYG): 118,971 stars

 This subset follows the field name and contents for HYG v3.x as closely as possible, for all stars in AT-HYG that have an entry in HYG.
 The subset is intended as a drop-in replacement for HYG for many applications that use HYG, but with better data.
 For example, just under 90% of stars in HYG v3.x have Gaia DR3 distance data in AT-HYG v2.2, and thus also in HYGLike v2.2.

 The only difference in field names is the addition of the `*_src` fields from AT-HYG to identify the sources for each of the various data points.
 These fields can be dropped if desired in an application using the catalog.
+They are collected at the ends of the CSV rows, so should be easy to remove if desired.

 There are a few small differences from both the original HYG and AT-HYG, mostly to handle fields in HYG that are not currently in AT-HYG, as well as to address a difference in design criteria in the two catalogs.
 HYG prioritized completeness, while AT-HYG prioritized accuracy, especially for 3D positions and velocities.
 In particular, as a subset of AT-HYG, HYGLike inherits the AT-HYG design criterion of prioritizing accurate position and velocity information for at least one star in every Tycho-2 star system over identifying every last component of every Tycho-2 star system.

+If your application doesn't use any of the fields described below, AT-HYG's HYGLike subset is a drop-in replacement for HYG.
+Otherwise, you may need to make some small changes.
+However, most of the changes made were designed not to affect the core data from HYG, specifically historical star names + catalog IDs, positions, and velocities:

 * Some Gliese _secondary_ and _tertiary_ stars in HYG are not currently matched to cross-references used to build AT-HYG.
 They will not be in the HYGLike subset.
 All Gliese _primary_ stars in HYG are present in AT-HYG, and thus also in HYGLike.
 * The HYGLike `id` field is the AT-HYG `id` field rather than the HYG `id` field.